Have Defense Contracts? Breaking Down the CMMC Rule for You

 Breaking Down the CMMC Rule for You

-In an era where cybersecurity threats are increasingly sophisticated, the Department of Defense (DoD) is taking decisive action to protect critical data through the Cybersecurity Maturity Model Certification (CMMC) – a framework designed to enhance the overall security of sensitive information.
+In an era where cybersecurity threats are increasingly sophisticated, the Department of Defense (DoD) is taking decisive action to protect critical data through the Cybersecurity Maturity Model Certification (CMMC)a framework designed to enhance the overall security of sensitive information.
 The purpose of CMMC is to verify that defense contractors comply with existing protections for federal contract information (FCI) and controlled unclassified information (CUI), ensuring that this information is protected at a level commensurate with the risk from cybersecurity threats, including advanced persistent threats.
-The publication of the CMMC Program’s final rule marks a significant step toward enforcing cybersecurity standards for defense contractors.
+The completion of the CMMC rulemaking process marks a significant step toward enforcing cybersecurity standards for defense contractors.

 As the implementation of CMMC rolls out, defense contractors will need to assess their current cybersecurity posture and develop compliance strategies to avoid potential issues when seeking their CMMC certifications and bidding on federal contracts.